lchristmann/waffle-dashboard/docs/CUSTOM-WAFFLE-DASHBOARD-GUIDE.md

 VERSION=1.0.0
 ```

-Then build, tag and push the docker image:
+Then build, tag and push the docker images:

 > Edit the Docker image repository names in the following commands!